It’s ok to quit.

 I’d like to start off by saying that I’m a proud quitter.
 I’ve quit diets, sports, relationships, jobs, school, blogs, communities.
-There have definitely been some times where it’s been difficult to quit, but for the most part quitting has come naturally to me.
+There have been some times where it’s been challenging to quit, but for the most part quitting has come naturally to me.

-This used to really play with my mind.
+Quitting used to play with my mind.
 I come from a family where everyone is very consistent in their thoughts and what they do.
 So quitting is seen as giving up or failing.
 So I used to be hard on myself for abandoning commitments.

 Most people choose to stay in jobs they don’t like because they want the security, or they are afraid of what’s unknown.
 Even if they were presented with an alternative that pays a little less but was more enjoyable could be turned down because of the fear of the unknown.